baogegeJiang/Array-assisted-Phase-Picker/README.md

 ```
 XX  JJS    BH   104.55      31.00      0.000000     0.000000   0 0.000000
 ```
-rms of lon/lat is the loction rms from the data log's GPS loction (not necessary, you can just set it to 0 )
+rms of lon/lat is the location rms from the data log's GPS location (not necessary, you can just set it to 0 )
 the example is 'staLstSC'

  ### (2) file path function:
- write a funciton that return the sacFileNames list according to the input(net/station/comp/date). we give an example:
+ write a function that return the sacFileNames list according to the input(net/station/comp/date). we give an example:
 ```python
 def FileName(net, station, comp, YmdHMSJ):
     sacFileNames = list()